2024 Military Spending Cards

 These cards are 5.5×4 inches and will fit into a regular #10 Business Envelope.
-The cards (content shown at left) are printed on cream card stock and are available for a $10 donation for each 100 cards to cover our mailing costs.
+The cards (content shown at left) are printed on light green card stock and are available for a $10 donation for each 100 cards to cover our mailing costs.

 Mail a check with your return address and the number of cards you would like to receive (in sets of 100) to WAMM, 4200 Cedar Avenue South, Suite #3, Minneapolis, MN 55407, USA.